CodesOfScappy/SlotMachine/README.md

 ## Introduction

-The `PlotPriceCalculatorSwing` Java Swing application is designed to calculate the price of a plot of land, considering the length, width, and price per square meter, while also factoring in commission and VAT.
+The `OneArmedBanditSwing` Java Swing application simulates a one-armed bandit game where players can try to win money by clicking the "DREHEN" (SPIN) button.

 ## Usage